Captain Henry Avery

 The Doctor saw it was important to send the ship back into space, and Toby would soon die of his fever if he left the ship.
 Avery decided to stay with Toby.
 He, with his crew from Fancy and his son, flew the spaceship away from Earth towards the Dog Star.
 (The Curse of the Black Spot)

 Some time later, The Doctor recruited Avery to help him with an attack on Demon’s Run to rescue Amy Pond.
 Avery, Toby, and his crew boarded the ship of Madame Kovarian during the attack and subdued its crew, preventing her escape.
 (A Good Man Goes to War)

 Captain Samuel Pike, who used to work for Avery, led a band of ex-Fancy crew in a search for Avery’s treasure.
 They ran across the First Doctor.
 (The Smugglers)

 He was also quite intelligent and a fast learner.
-When confronted with the technological devices on the Doctor’s console, he easily figured out their functions by comparing them to objects he used himself on the Fancy.
+When confronted with the technological devices on the The Doctor’s TARDIS console, he easily figured out their functions by comparing them to objects he used himself on the Fancy; he surmised it as “a ship is a ship [no matter how it looks].”
 (The Curse of the Black Spot)

 BEHIND THE SCENES